JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from the wine bottles:

-- GET /wines: Get the list of all the wine bottles.
+- `GET /wines` - Get the list of all the wine bottles.
-- POST /wines: Registers a new wine bottle (requires administrator approval).
+- `POST /wines` - Registers a new wine bottle (requires administrator approval).

 ### Database collections